hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 #### JSON-RPC Relay configurations:

-Note: Currently you'll have to start the relay from the main branch in this repo, because it contains important bugfixes.
-This doc will be updated when a new version containing all the fixes is released.

 If the graph node is configured to run against a local instance of the json-rpc-relay.
-Be sure to set the following options in your json-rpc-relay .env file:
+Be sure to set the following env variables in your json-rpc-relay .env file:
 ```
 ETH_GET_LOGS_BLOCK_RANGE_LIMIT=2000
 RATE_LIMIT_DISABLED = true